- US Online Poker

 Iden intends to raise the proposed tax rate for online gambling and pledge more of the proceeds to Michigan’s School Aid Fund.

-During the most recent hearing in the House Ways and Means Committee chaired by Iden, Chief Deputy Treasurer Jeff Guilfoyle forecast that iGaming could cost the state up to $35.5 million due to cannibalization of casinos and the Michigan online lottery.
+During the most recent hearing in the House Ways and Means Committee chaired by Iden, Chief Deputy Treasurer Jeff Guilfoyle forecast that Michigan online casino sites could cost the state up to $35.5 million due to cannibalization of casinos and the Michigan online lottery.

 Iden disagrees with the premise.